 To be successful in this job, you will demonstrate the strategic thinking, results-focused work, and efficiency to work well with our team.
 Fundamentally, we are looking for a marketing & communications expert who has the skills to execute in our context.
 More specifically, you will have or be most or all of the following:

-- Subject Expertise: A marketing & communications expert with 10+ years of experience working with various communication channels and experience developing and executing integrated and multichannel marketing plans.
+- 10+ years of relevant experience: You could have this in a combination of working with nonprofits in capacities other than communications, but we prefer you to have worked in various communication channels with experience developing and executing integrated and multichannel marketing plans.

-- Management Experience: Experience managing high performing teams in a spirit of collaboration, transparency, accountability, and inclusion & equity.
+- Management experience: We want you to have experience managing high performing teams in a spirit of collaboration, transparency, accountability, and inclusion & equity.

-- Ability to create clear and compelling content: Has the written and verbal communication and editing skills to turn complex ideas into compelling content for our activists, donors, decision makers, and key partners.
+- Ability to conceptualize clear and compelling content: We want you to have the written and verbal communication skills along with the editing skills needed to oversee the turning of complex ideas into compelling content for our activists, donors, decision makers, and key partners.

-- Agility & Teamwork: This is a fast-paced and constantly changing environment, so the ability to stay nimble and organized, while managing multiple projects and competing priorities is critical as well as the ability to effectively work with a large team, both your own and across the organization, to achieve our goals.
+- Agility and teamwork: We work in a fast-paced and constantly changing environment, so the ability to stay nimble and organized while managing multiple projects and competing priorities is critical.
+You’ll also need the ability to effectively work with a large team, both your own and across the organization, to achieve our goals.

-- Commitment to our mission & theory of change: Appreciation for an organizational culture that is oriented to an environmental mission that centers equity and justice and theory of change that focuses on politics, policy and people and understands how communication strategies fit in that context
+- Commitment to our mission & theory of change: Our organizational culture is informed by our advocacy-based environmental mission that centers equity and justice.
+Our theory of change focuses on elections, policy, and organizing.
+We want you to understand how your communication strategies fit into that context and to use them to influence decision makers to make policy changes.

 This position does not have an undergraduate education requirement.
 Spanish/English bilingual is a skill we value, but it is not a requirement.
-This is a full-time job but there can be some flexibility in the exact schedule.
+This is a full time position but there can be some flexibility in the exact schedule.

 Compensation and Benefits:

 We are committed to building a more diverse and inclusive organization and conservation movement to fully represent and engage all Coloradans and to build as powerful a movement as we can.
 Recruiting staff that better reflects Colorado is a priority and we encourage applicants from all cultures, race, ethnicity, geographies, political affiliation, sexual orientations, gender identities, and all other identities represented in Colorado or protected by law.
-We are proud to be an equal opportunity employer.
+We are proud to be an equal opportunity employer, and believe that life experiences can count just as much as formal education or traditional work experience.
+If you think you’d be great at this job but are worried about the qualifications, you should apply anyway!